apache/drill/_docs/developer-information/009-rest-api.md

 parent: "Developer Information"
 ---

-The Drill REST API provides methods that perform the same functions as those in the [Drill Web Console](/starting-the-web-console/).
-For example, you can run queries, perform storage plugin tasks, such as creating a storage plugin, obtain profiles of queries, and get current memory metrics.
+The Drill REST API provides programmatic access to Drill through the [Web Console](/starting-the-web-console/).
+Using HTTP requests, you can run queries, perform storage plugin tasks, such as creating a storage plugin, obtain profiles of queries, and get current memory metrics.

-An HTTP request having a .json suffix output returns a JSON response body.
-Generally, when you drop the .json suffix from these commands, Drill returns HTML.

-An HTTP request connects to Drill using the familiar Web Console URI:
+AN HTTP request uses the familiar Web Console URI:

 `http://<IP address or host name>:8047`